heiko1234/data_science_tutorials/polymer_process_improvement/Readme_Polymer_part5.md

 - "SA"

-We use a genetic optimizer and create a loss function for our problem.
+We use and modify a [genetic](https://machinelearningmastery.com/simple-genetic-algorithm-from-scratch-in-python/) optimizer and create a loss function for our problem.
 The loss function contains the MFI model.

 ```bash